brian1917/workload-identifier/README.md

        App name to limit Explorer results to flows with that app as a provider or consumer.
 Default is all apps.
 -excl  string
        Label to exclude as a consumer role
+-snet  string
--x     Disable TLS checking.
+       CSV input file to identify location based on IP address. *Ignore if left out -x     Disable TLS checking.
 -p     Exclude public IP addresses and limit suggested workloads to the RFC 1918 address space.
 -w     Exclude IP addresses already assigned to workloads to suggest or verify labels.
--n     Exclude workloads (ports in use and hostnames) that do not match a service in the output.
+-n     Include workloads (ports in use and hostnames) that do not match a service in the output.
 -g     Output CSVs for GAT import to create UMWLs and label existing workloads.
 -i     Output CSVs for ILO-CLI import to create UMWLs and label existing workloads.
 ```